cms-opendata-workshop/workshop2023-lesson-cloud/_episodes/02-poet-test.md

 - a mounted volume `/mnt/vol`, available as a `persistent volume` to all tasks - used for files
   - the persistent volume claim is defined in the beginning with

     ```yaml
     volumes:
     - name: task-pv-storage
       persistentVolumeClaim:
         claimName: nfs-<NUMBER>
     ```

-  - it can then be used in those step that need access to it
+  - it can then be used in those steps that need access to it
 - input parameters - used for configurable input parameters
 - output parameters - used to pass the output from one task to another through a defined parameter
 - output to stdout - used to pass the stdout output of one task to another.